Pilates has two main groups, Classical Pilates and Contemporary Pilates. Courses fall into either of these two catagories.

 YMCA AWARDS LEVEL 3 DIPLOMA IN TEACHING PILATES

-NEXT COURSE DATE: 18TH MARCH
+NEXT COURSE DATE: TBC

 Our Diploma in Teaching Pilates, held in West Yorkshire, aims to give you a strong foundation to build or develop a new career.